dharmEast/ps-task/README.md

 ### Aplplication launch
- [x] Run yarn build
+ 1. Run yarn build
- [x] Run yarn start
+ 2. Run yarn start
- [x] Launch application with http://localhost:6060/ in the browser
+ 3. Launch application with http://localhost:6060/ in the browser

+ ### Application test
+ Test the application with yarn test.

 ### Deployment